manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Turn No into Yes.
 Rather than correcting people impulsively, try to help them correct themselves by using suggestive questions.

 **PRINCIPLE 22**
 Don’t Show Half-Baked Output.
-Be selective about to whom and when to disclose your end product as your reputation is also on the line
+Be selective about to whom and when to disclose your end product as your reputation is also on the line.

 **PRINCIPLE 23**
 Instantly Find a Connection in the Room.
 Start an important discussion with C-levels by finding some personal thing in common.